libdyson-wg/ha-dyson/README.md

 ### Experimental no-reconfiguration migration

-I haven't tested this method very much, but in my experiments it seems possible to switch over with zero impact to your current integration configuration, entities/devices, or dashboards.
+ This is less proven, but it is possible to switch over with zero impact to your current integration configuration, entities/devices, or dashboards.
 I don't know what side-effects it may have though (leftover old config data might start causing issues or something - no guarantees).

 1. Remove the ha-dyson and ha-dyson-cloud custom repositories from HACS
     - _Without_ removing the integrations themselves.